translate/translate/docs/installation.rst

 Download a stable `released version
 <https://github.com/translate/translate/releases>`_.
 Or
-if you have a python environment, run `easy_install translate-toolkit`.
+if you have a python environment, run `pip install translate-toolkit`.
 For those who need problems fixed, or who want to work on the bleeding edge, get the latest source from :ref:`Git <installation#installing_from_git>`.